WiTimo/ProjectAlpha/docs/current-state.md

 Initialize realtime scaler with saved state
 OR: Discard first N predictions until warmup completes
-OR: Run preprocessing on recent historical data to warmup, then switch to realtime ISSUE #4: MODEL PERFORMANCE
+OR: Run preprocessing on recent historical data to warmup, then switch to realtime ✅ FIXED: The Rust pipeline now snapshots causal scaler state per resolution (`.checkpoints/normalization/...`), and the realtime binary can hydrate these via `--norm-state-dir`.
+Session resets also honor a configurable idle gap so the live stream mirrors batch warmup semantics.
+ISSUE #4: MODEL PERFORMANCE
 From next-steps.md: